What is the Domestic Production Activity Deduction

 - Assume gross receipts (GR) of $100,000

 - Assume the portion of gross receipts that represents domestic production gross receipts ( (DPGR) is $75,000

 - Therefore, the DPGR percentage = 75% ($75,000/$100,000)

-(4) Multiply QDPAI ($22,500, determined in #3) by the applicable deduction percentage to determine your tentative deduction (the amount subject to limitation).
+- Multiply your QDPAI of $22,500, by the applicable deduction percentage for the tax year to determine your tentative deduction.
+Your tentative deduction is the amount subject to limitation.